To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Price

-The Whistle GO Explore combines location and health tracking in one device.
+The Whistle Health & GPS combines location and health tracking in one device.
 The real-time GPS location tracking uses the AT&T LTE network and Google Maps and sends you alerts via mobile app or text if your dog escapes the boundaries you’ve set.
-The live-tracking, however, only updates every 15 seconds, which is a bit slow comparied to other products.
+The live-tracking, however, only updates every 15 seconds, which is a bit slow compared to other products.

 The device comes in three colors and fits most collars, but you can also purchase Whistle’s durable nylon collar that comes in six colors and three sizes, ranging from 14″ to 26.”
-Whistle also sells a similar GPS and Health device called Whistle Switch, which can fit smaller pets (5+ pounds).
-Or, if you just want a health and fitness tracker, you can opt for the Whistle Health.
+Whistle also sells a similar GPS and Health device called Whistle GPS & Health + that comes on a collar and is bette for small dogs (as little as 5lbs).
+Or, if you just want a health and fitness tracker, you can opt for Whistle Health.
 Whistle didn’t make our top picks due to complaints about GPS reliability and tech support problems.

 Pros | Cons |